WenSimEHRP/jppluswins/README.md

 NML through the install script.

 After having all dependencies installed, you should be able to build the grf by running `build.sh`.

+Additionally, you can create a release package by running `bash build.sh release`, or, a compressed archive by running `bash build.sh pack`.
+Note that `xz` is required for the latter operation.

+## Credits

+Contributors:

+- Japan Set Team
+- WenSim

+Translations:

+- If you want to translate the GRF to your own language, feel free to submit a translation PR or submit translations via an issue.